Tilting train

-Starting in the late 1960s, British Rail began experiments with its Advanced Passenger Train (APT) which pioneered the active-tilt concept.
-This used hydraulic rams on the bottoms of the carriages to tilt them, rotating them around their centre point rather than swinging outward.
-This had the advantage of keeping the carriage centred over the bogies, which reduced load on the rails, and could be turned off when navigating switches.
-Due to lengthy delays, the APT did not begin test runs until 1981 and entered commercial service only briefly in 1985.
+Starting in the late 1960s, British Rail also began experiments with its Advanced Passenger Train (APT) which pioneered the active-tilt concept, along with in-cab signaling, to permit High Speed Rail services on conventional tracks.
+The APT family used hydraulic rams on the bottoms of the carriages to tilt them, rotating them around their center point rather than swinging outward.
+This had the advantage of keeping the carriage centered over the bogies, which reduced load on the rails, and could be turned off when navigating switches.
+Due to lengthy political delays, the APT did not begin service testing until 1979, entering limited scheduled service in December 1981, the media describing the initial revenue run as both fifteen years late, and the queasy rider; the sets only briefly entering full revenue operation in 1985, before being withdrawn and the associated technologies sold to Alstom / Fiat Ferroviaria.
 By this time, the Canadian LRC design had become the first active tilting train to enter full commercial service, starting with Via Rail in 1981.

-Fiat developed their Pendolino design into the most successful type of tilting train, with over 500 trains active in Europe.
-The concept of active tilt as a whole has been independently developed by many companies.
-Active tilting systems are widely used today.

 Design

 Aeroplanes and bicycles tilt inwards when cornering, but automobiles and trains cannot do this on their own.
-Vehicles with high centres of gravity rounding sharp curves at high speeds may topple over.
+Vehicles with high centers of gravity rounding sharp curves at high speeds may topple over.
 To make their turns easier, the outer edge of a roadway of a high-speed highway or outer rail of a railway may be canted (raised) upward around the curve.
 The combination of tilt and centrifugal force combines to produce an effective acceleration that is down through the floor, reducing or eliminating any sideways component.

-The particular angle of tilt ("superelevation") is determined by the intended vehicle speed — higher speeds require more banking.
-But with a growing desire in the 1960s and 1970s to build high-speed rail networks, a problem arose: the amount of tilt appropriate for high-speed trains would be over-tilted for lower-speed local passenger and freight trains sharing the lines.
+The particular angle of tilt ("superelevation") is determined by the intended vehicle speed—higher speeds require more banking.
+However, with a growing desire in the 1960s and 1970s to build high-speed rail networks, a problem arose: the amount of tilt appropriate for high-speed trains would be over-tilted for lower-speed local passenger and freight trains sharing the lines.
 Japan's early bullet train efforts of the 1960s avoided this problem by laying all-new lines as part of a re-gauging effort, and France's TGV followed the same pattern.
 Other operators did not have this luxury and were generally limited to much lower speeds.

 Spain's national railway Renfe took a domestic invention, the Talgo, and developed it into a reliable high-speed train for a low-traffic-density railway.
 British Rail invested heavily in tilting-train technology to overcome the limitations of a rail network located in space-constrained built-up areas.
 Italy's Trenitalia and the Japan National Railways have used tilting technology to speed express trains on conventional tracks through mountainous terrain.